 Best Leaky Gut Supplements

 Nearly two-thirds of Americans experience at least one gastrointestinal (GI) problem daily.
 About 8 million annual trips to the emergency room are related to GI concerns.
-Yet, these problems often never receive a diagnosis, and even the lucky few with diagnoses don’t often receive treatment that alleviates their symptoms.
+Yet these problems often never receive a diagnosis, and even the lucky few with diagnoses don’t often receive treatment that alleviates their symptoms.
 When irritable bowel syndrome (IBS) feels more like a catch-all diagnosis, mounting frustrations with modern medicine might spill over, worsening your symptoms.

 Among other tests and nutritional changes, adding a GI health supplement — particularly those labeled as “leaky gut supplements” — to your daily routine might mean the difference between feeling uncomfortable and having an easy start to your day.
-We’ve rounded up the top seven best leaky gut supplements and analyzed them in this guide.
+We’ve rounded up the top five best leaky gut supplements and analyzed them in this guide.

 Don’t have enough time to read the entire article right now?
 Check out our top picks below.